 Each new Executive shall appoint a Returning Officer.

-Accompanying the notice of an AGM the Secretariat shall send to all members of the Society:
+Accompanying the notice of an Annual General Meeting the Secretariat shall send to all members of the Society:

-a list of the current Executive Members retiring but eligible and offering for re-election;
+a list of the current Executive Officers and Executive Members retiring but eligible and offering for re-election;

 a call for further nominations;

-a request form by which a member who shall not be at the AGM requests a ballot paper for any elections that may be required; and
+a request form by which a member who shall not be at the Annual General Meeting requests a ballot paper for any elections that may be required; and

 the date by which nominations and postal ballot request forms must be received by the Returning Officer.
 If, after the close of nominations, the number of nominations exceeds the number of vacancies for any position, the Returning Officer shall immediately forward appropriate voting papers to those who, by the closing date for nominations, requested them.
 Postal votes must reach the Returning Officer no later than the day before the AGM.